forestgrape/coronavirus/7_social/individual_measures.md

 Article 3 is violated since:
 * For some of the currently available vaccines (namely for 'mRNA' vaccines and adenovirus vaccines) temporarily associated deaths have been recorded.
-* Vaccination can have adverse effects and therefor it violates the security and liberty.
+* Vaccination can have adverse effects and therefor it violates security and liberty of person.

 Article 5 is violated since experimental vaccination can be perceived as cruel, inhuman or degrading treatment.
-Vaccination can be perceived as punishment for following the precaution measures and/or living healthily and therefore not catching an infection with the associated recovery certificate (only valid if there are recovered certificates, if not, the violations of Article 1 and 2 are emphasized).
+Vaccination can be perceived as punishment for following the precaution measures and/or living healthily and therefore not having caught an infection with the associated recovery certificate (only valid if there are recovered certificates, if not, the violations of Article 1 and 2 are emphasized).